 Peace Bells, Hiroshima

-In the serene and hallowed grounds of Hiroshima Peace Park three Peace Bells stand as resonant symbols of hope, unity, and a shared vision for a world free from the ravages of war.
-Among these bells, the most renowned and iconic one captures the attention of visitors from near and far.
+Within the serene grounds of Hiroshima Peace Memorial Park, three peace bells stand as resonant symbols of hope, unity, and a shared desire for a world free from war.
+Among them, the best-known is the Peace Bell.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Hiroshima.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.